-Each container and document (referred to as an object) has the following inherent characteristics: security, and properties.
+Each container and document (called an object) has the following inherent characteristics: security, and properties.

-Security defines how users and groups have access to that object.
-See Container and Document Security for additional information.
+- Security defines how users and groups have access to that object.
+For additional information, refer to Container and Document Security.

-Properties define additional information about the object, such as client, matter, organization, location, status, or organizational tags, such as having a field for the document status, the responsible lawyer, billing code, and other information.
-That information is not directly in the contents of the file.
+- Properties define additional information about the object, such as client, matter, organization, location, status, or organizational tags, such as having a field for the document status, the responsible lawyer, billing code, and other information.
+That information isn't directly in the contents of the file.
 Properties make categorizing or finding objects easier.
-Properties in iManage Work are collectively called metadata; see Metadata for additional information.
+Properties in iManage Work are collectively called metadata; for more information, refer to Metadata.

 Figure: Containers and documents - parent/child relationship